adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@id` | The IRI of the extension, used as the extension key in xAPI `name` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
+`@id` | The IRI of the extension, used as the extension key in xAPI `prefLabel` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.
 `placement` | An array of placement locations.
 Must contain at least one element, no elements may be repeated, and the only allowed elements are `context`, `result`, `activity` and IRIs (which must be Activity Type IRIs in this or other profiles).